sordfish/project-clematis/README.md

 # project-clematis
-Ideas and test code for Engine control on an FPGA
+Open source Engine control on an FPGA

+## Status
+Planning stage, see issues for progress